Menu

 Self-sufficient camping at Lonesome, Expedition National Park

-TIPS FOR VISITING EXPEDITION NATIONAL PARK
+TIPS FOR YOUR FIRST VISIT TO EXPEDITION NATIONAL PARK

 • 4WD-accessible: Robinson Gorge is only accessible by 4WD and may be impassable in the wet.
 Approach Starkvale from the north after rain.
 Most of the road to Lonesome is paved, except for the last kilometres.